ethyi/webcheckers1/docs/DesignDoc.md

   * Tony Jiang

 ## Executive Summary

-Making a checkers game that two or more people that can be played online over the internet, with just a simple login.
+> Web-Checkers is a web based checkers game that can be played by two separate users through a server.
+The user interface of the checkers game supports browser drag and drop functionality.
+This application is a Java based web server and utilizes the Spark web micro framework and the FreeMarker template engine.
+Beyond implementing a a basic checkers game, we have plans to create some more additional features to enhance user experience.

 ### Purpose
-> To make a game of checkers that can be easily played over the internet.
-The user group is people who have interenet excess and an intrest in checkers, the goal is for them to be able to play checkers.
+> The purpose is to make a game of checkers that can be easily played over the internet.
+The user group is people who have internet excess and an interest in checkers, the goal is for them to be able to play checkers.

 ### Glossary and Acronyms